Infinitode/Infinitode/README.md

 - New AI `Hugging Face Spaces`, including models from our Bioset, Helix, Spacelens, Arc, and Acres collections.
 - New `AI APIs`.
 - Updates to `pricing` information and a total overhaul of the `website`.
-- New `3D assets`, `samples`, and `models` on our website or can be accessed via a dedicated app.
+- New `3D assets`, `samples`, and `models` on our website or via a dedicated app.

 > [!NOTE]
 > Upcoming changes are changes that are planned.
 These changes can be removed, canceled, or staged for a later date.

 ### Latest changes

+- Created a `Tailwind Color Shader` that generates 50-950 full Tailwind color palettes based on a HEX color.
+Try it here: https://infinitode.netlify.app/apps/tailwind-color-shader.
-- Updated `CRSD` with ~2k new reviews using Gemini 3, Grok 4.1 and GPT 5.2.
+- Updated `CRSD` with ~2k new reviews using Gemini 3, Grok 4.1, and GPT 5.2.
 - Updated `NotionGrid` to `v2`.
 With massive improvements to the infinite note grid, grouping, project management, multi-window workflows, and much more.
 - Updated `Bolt Templates` on the website with 2 new templates and a new blog post.
 - Uploaded the new `OPEN-ARC` model to Hugging Face and updated the collections.
 - Updated `OPEN-ARC` with a new model and project.
 - New apps and a huge website update.
-- New experiments under the `/experiments` page on the website, including Dungen Dev in browser along with other cool interactive demos.
+- New experiments under the `/experiments` page on the website, including Dungen Dev in browser, along with other cool interactive demos.
 - Updated `LocalSitemap` to version `1.0.2`.
 This update includes removing the unecessary dependencies for the package and making it lightweight.
 - Updated `Python Projects` with 3 new beginner projects.
 - Updated the FAQs with new content.
 - Updated `LocalShare` with an improved UI and subtle UI animations.
 - Updated `PyWebScrapr` to version `0.1.6`.
-Now uses multithreading for scraping tasks, includes rate limiting options and progress printing.
+Now uses multithreading for scraping tasks, includes rate limiting options, and progress printing.
 - Updated `FuncProfiler` to `v1.1.0`, with improvements to exports, new export formats, and more control over what is logged.
 - Updated `BlurJS` to `v1.5` and updated out-of-date documentation on [Gitbook](https://infinitode-docs.gitbook.io/documentation/package-documentation/blurjs-package-documentation).
 - Uploaded new `OPEN-ARC` models to Hugging Face and updated our collections on Hugging Face.